CMSgov/dpc-static-site/src/_pages/api-documentation/get-access-token.md

 {% endcapture %}
 {% include copy_snippet.html code=snippet language="http" %}

 To create an `ACCESS_TOKEN`, submit a valid JWT to the `/Token/auth` endpoint via a `POST` request.
-The `POST` request body’s Content Type must be `application/x-www-form-urlencoded`.
+The `POST` request body's Content Type must be `application/x-www-form-urlencoded`.
 The body of the request must be URL encoded.

 **Example request**
 {% capture snippet %}